 You have a right to get all the facts.
-Our nursing staff is available to answer any questions you may have regarding having an abortion, as well as abortion procedures and physical and emotional risks associated with abortion.
+Although we do not provide abortions, our nursing staff is available to answer any questions you may have regarding having an abortion, as well as abortion procedures and physical and emotional risks associated with abortion.
 Take the time you need to equip yourself to make the best decision.
 We are here to educate you on all your options so that you can make an informed decision.

 The two main types of abortion are medication and surgical.
 Which type of procedure is an option depends on how far along a pregnancy has progressed.
 You can find this out by having an ultrasound performed.

 Medication abortion, or the abortion pill, is taken within the first 10 weeks of the pregnancy.
 A medication abortion will end a pregnancy by stopping the flow of progesterone to the pregnancy and subsequently inducing labor to remove the fetus through the vagina.
 This process results in heavy bleeding, severe cramping, and other discomforts.
 LifeTalk does not provide the abortion pill.